brantondemoss/brantondemoss.github.io/writing/kata.md

 As early as the first published paper on AlphaGo, many private companies, especially in China, S. Korea and Japan (where commercial Go products are viable) began to recreate AlphaGo/Zero.
 While these bots were helpful to those who could afford access, it wasn't until open source bots became wide-spread that the Go community could fully take advantage their benefits.

-The most well known open source bot is [Leela Zero](https://zero.sjeng.org/home), a faithful reimplementation of AlphaZero, which uses crowdsourced GPU compute to produce games of self-play and train the network.
+The most well-known open source bot is [Leela Zero](https://zero.sjeng.org/home), a faithful re implementation of AlphaZero, which uses crowdsourced GPU compute to produce games of self-play and train the network.
 Leela Zero has been training since late 2017, and has produced about 20 million games of self-play as of May 2020.

 ![](leelaelo.png)
 *Leela Zero Elo rating vs. number of games of self-play[^20]*